Panther Tracks: Your First Year Experience

 The Sylvania campus Transitions Program is a free, six-credit strength-based supportive learning community dedicated to easing the transitions to college, career, and life changing possibilities for single parents, displaced homemakers, and other students in transition.
 Our purpose at the Transitions Program is to help remove obstacles that could get in the way of your progress to college success.
 The program is geared to the needs of students with families, jobs, and other responsibilities who wish to prepare for the future.
 For more information call Ginny Christian at 971-722-8580.

-ROOTS Program - Cascade
+TRIO SSS Program - Cascade